ttopper/CPSC128/docs/06_Functions/17_Reference_semantics.md

 name in the calling function).

 In terms of our diagrams an object's reference count is the number of arrow heads pointing to it.
-At the end of the code fragment above the reference count of `'Matt'` is 1, and the reference count of `'Tom'` is 3.
+At the end of the previous code fragment the reference count of `'Matt'` is 1, and the reference count of `'Tom'` is 3.